SassDoc/grunt-sassdoc/readme.md

 `description`

+#### theme

+Type: `String`
+Default: `'default'`

+Name of a custom theme, either a published package or a local one.
+Check the [doc](https://github.com/SassDoc/sassdoc/wiki/Using-Your-Own-Theme) for more infos.

 _**Heads up**: If a config file is passed and found, its options will prevail over defauts.
 Additionnal options passed to the grunt task, will complement it but not override it.